Is $500,000 a good salary in Delaware?

 - Is $500,000 a good household income in Delaware?

-- It's at roughly the 97th percentile for Delaware after adjusting for the state's median income ($84,825).
+- It sits in the top 5%+ of Delaware households in the state's own Census ACS 2024 income distribution (Delaware median $87,534).
 Nationally that's about the 97th percentile.
-Whether "good" depends on household size, debt, and metro cost of living — Census medians smooth over big within-state variation.
+Whether "good" depends on household size, debt, and metro cost of living - state figures smooth over big within-state variation.

 - How does $500,000 compare to the Delaware median?